jcstein/celestia/README.md

 #### Start a node on Mocha with yarn

-This installs the package, installs a Mocha Testnet light node, and runs it.
+This installs the package, installs a Mocha testnet light node, and runs it.

 ```bash
 yarn global add light-nodes && mocha && start-m